isabella232/training-workshop/instructions/part-3-lesson-1.md

 ## Enable continuous deployment

-- Repeat the workflow edit steps above, but this time remove the `#` from just this line after
+- Repeat the workflow edit steps above, but this time remove the `#` from just this line:
 ```
 #        deploy_to: Development
 ```
-- Repeat the application build steps above, noting the new release number created
+- Repeat the application build steps above
+- Click into the workflow run to see the log, note the number after `Build Application #`
 - Note the additional line at the bottom: `Deploying Workshop Application...`
 - Return to [your project overview](https://octopus-training.octopus.app/app#/[space-id]/projects/workshop-application/deployments)
 - Verify that there is a new release created and that it's showing deploying or already deployed to `Development`